bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

   display your interactive visualizations in a web browser.

 Based on your Python code, Bokeh automatically generates all the necessary JavaScript and HTML code for you.
+In its default setting, Bokeh automatically loads any additional JavaScript code from Bokeh's CDN (content delivery network).

 .. _first_steps_1_line_chart: